 Whether you love or hate your job, chances are you’re spending a good chunk of your time at the office.
-According to Labor Department data, employees spend around 38.7 hours a week working.
+According to Pew Research Center data from 2015, employees spend around 38.7 hours a week working.
 On top of that, employees work an average of 46.8 weeks a year.
 We spend so much time at work but don’t really consider how it's impacting our health.

 Workplaces can be a petri dish of sorts.
 When one employee gets sick, it can quickly spread around the office and then creep into everyone’s homes.
 Having an office job comes with various other stresses and inconveniences, like spending too much time sitting and staring at a screen or eating way too much junk food.

 Even though more Americans are working remotely these days, the reality is that workplaces aren’t going away anytime soon.
 We should all learn how to make the office a healthier, more harmonious space.
 Check out these tips on how to stay healthy at your office job.

 Potato chips, chocolate bars and watermelon Jolly Ranchers are all definitely alluring.
 If you’re having a bad day, there’s a reason why all these sugary and caloric treats will make you feel a bit happier: Junk food triggers a similar brain-reward system to drugs.
 The occasional trip to Candy Land is perfectly fine, but when it becomes a daily habit, you will start noticing a negative impact on your health.
 Make sure junk food is relegated to special events and satisfy your munchies with fruits and vegetables.

 In the contemporary workplace, having an office job means you’re probably sitting all day doing various tasks on the computer.
 Though this might be a bit boring and not feel physically extraneous, it's still impacting your health.